pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/hiring.md

   - Requirements: very interested in both mathematics and business.
     - Pay attention to business development and gain insight into business trends.
 Not required to learn any course from Economics.
     - Mathematics is a way to express ideas rigorously and rationally.
-Some techniques I use include statistics, stochastic process, convex analysis, complexity theory, etc. Students with a degree in Math/Physics/OR... are welcome.
+Some techniques that you need to be familiar with, include statistics, stochastic process, convex analysis, complexity theory, etc.
+    - Students with a degree in Math/Physics/OR... are welcome.
+Tell me your reading feedback on one of my papers before contacting me.